teocci/RealtimeBoard/README.md

 4. Create a getter and setter for json.

-    You can select getter and setter in the Insert Code popup menu (Alt-Ins on Windows; Ctrl-I on Mac) to open the Generate
+    You can select getter and setter in the Insert Code popup menu to open the Generate

     Getters and Setter dialog box.
 Alternatively, you can choose Source > Insert Code from the main menu.